Medically reviewed by Dr. John Rosdeutscher – Written by Sine Thieme

-First, we recommend that you engage in a regular exercise regimen.
+First, we recommend that you engage in a regular exercise regimen to encourage blood flow and reduce the need for a future surgical procedure.
 You don’t have to go crazy – you simply should regularly move and elevate your heart rate.
 Find a routine that works for you – a daily walk, a gym membership, a pickle-ball league.

 And second, exercise some discipline with your diet.
 Contrary to common conception, it is actually more effective to limit your sugar intake than your fat consumption.
 Create some healthy habits that put vegetables and high fiber foods at the center of your diet, and hold the sweets at bay.
 This should allow you to enjoy your new waistline for years to come.

 We hope that we’ve given you a better understanding about liposuction recovery.
 Please don’t hesitate to contact us if you have any other questions.

 If you are ready to get started, simply self-schedule a consultation with our board-certified plastic surgeon in Nashville or Memphis.